Skyshield: Event-Driven Submillimetre Thin Obstacle Detection for Drone Flight Safety: System Design

 \section{System Design}

-The Skyshield system, designed for drone flight safety with event cameras, consists of two core modules (Fig. \ref{fig:system_network}(b)).
-First, the Event Data Preprocessing module filters the raw event stream and converts it into a Time Surface, a dense image that preserves spatio temporal information.
-This Time Surface is then fed into the second module, the Line Feature Extraction network, named LUnet.
-LUnet is a lightweight Line U-shaped CNN that outputs a heatmap of thin line features.
-To ensure accurate and precise line predictions, we use a custom-designed Dice-Contour Regularization Loss that addresses class imbalance and geometric constraints.
+Skyshield is a two-module system for drone safety using event cameras (Fig. \ref{fig:system_network}(b)).
+First, an Event Data Preprocessing module filters the event stream into a dense Time Surface.
+Second, a lightweight Line U-shaped CNN called LUnet processes this Time Surface to output a heatmap of thin line features.
+To ensure accurate and precise predictions, LUnet uses a custom Dice-Contour Regularization Loss.